fivestreet/remax-connector/README.md

             }

     + All values are strings
-    + Routing Type can be of type "connected", "favourited", "listing_agent", "new_lead"
+    + Routing Rules Type can be of type "direct_to_agent", "connected", "favourited", "listing_agent", "new_lead"
     + <table style="undefined;table-layout: fixed; width: 849px">
         <colgroup>
         <col style="width: 188px">